yi-le/LifeExperience/Kubernetes.md

 # Continuous Deployment on Kubernetes Platform using AWS CodePipeline

 In this article:
-- Intro to Kubernetes
+- Why Kubernetes
 - Build Kubernetes Cluster with Nodes in AWS via kops
 - Kubectl and API, Credentials and Its subcommands
 - Architecture: Continuous Deployment to Kubernetes
 - Essential Part: Updating Pod Command through API
 - Conclusion

-## Kubernetes?
-Why?
+## Why Kubernetes

 Kubernetes is a portable, extensible open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 Kubernetes uses persistent entities to represent the state of cluster in *.yaml* format.
 Thus, all of the tasks can be managed in a more consistent way, no matter it’s in on-promise server, cloud computing platform or hybrid cloud environment.